bradmartin333/hevc_player/README.md

 ## TODO

-- Use .mov metadata for FPS and duration calculations (Currently logged to console)
 - Add zoom and pan controls for video playback (Separate window with rectangle overlay on player)

 ## Features